Holding the March Annual Meeting 2021 & COVID-19

 - If the Meeting is In-Person: If the Board chooses to hold the meeting in person, then the Board should place for social distancing, requiring all those attending wear a mask or face shield, and provide a remote means of listening and/or participating in the Annual Meeting.
 The only legal exemption to the mask requirement is for those who cannot medically tolerate wearing a mask or shield.

 - If the Meeting is Remote: If the Board chooses to hold the meeting by remote means (telephone or video-conference methods), then the Board should: (1) plan for the changes a telephone or video meeting requires; and (2) pass a resolution designating the Annual Meeting will be held by remote means.
 The Board should hold the remote meeting at the same time as directed by the voters in the prior Annual Meeting, or by statute.
 Voting will likely be difficult in a video or telephone meeting.
 The Board may try to plan methods for voting, or it may ask the voters to continue the Annual Meeting to a later date for all voting matters.
 A continued meeting is one that is held in more than one session, allowing the group to leave and return later.
 An Annual Meeting can be continued to later date if the voters pass a motion to continue the meeting to a specific date, time, and location for the reconvening.
 If voters continue their meeting it is important they do not adjourn the meeting.
 The advantage of a continued meeting is that is may allow voters to meet in-person later in the year when circumstances of the pandemic be different.
+If the town is meeting remotely, it would be best for the town board to pass this resolution.

 - Be Patient: Townships must convene their Annual Meeting on the second Tuesday of March, except for weather-related circumstances.
 However, no statute requires the voters to take any action on that day, so towns should not feel pressured to complete their business on that day.